What is scoliosis?

 Difference in shoulder height

-The head isn't centered with the rest of the body
+Head is off-center from the rest of the body

 Difference in hip height or position